And once again, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 All he's done is attack baseball, attack the Yankees, and trash the system.

-And it's it's puzzled a lot of people because the strategy of Rodriguez and his legal team has been to sway public opinion when public opinion isn't a factor before the arbitrator.
+And it's puzzled a lot of people because the strategy of Rodriguez and his legal team has been to sway public opinion when public opinion isn't a factor before the arbitrator.

 The arbitrator made up his mind on the evidence, not public opinion.